material-admin/doc-material-components/article-component-template.md

 > </details>

 ### \[Component section\]
-Divide the component API into categories according to the TOC on its corresponding material.io/components page.
-Following a similar outline will help cross-link the pages between the design documents and the developer pages.
-You can skip **Theming** and **Specs** sections unless the component APIs deal specifically with either.
+Divide the component API into its variants, preferably as described in the [material.io/components] pages.

 For example [buttons](material.io/components/buttons/) is divided into the following 3rd tier (`###` header) sections based on its variants: